 Laser Skin Resurfacing

 There are three ways to resurface the skin: chemical peels, dermabrasion, and lasers.
 In turn, each resurfacing technique can be superficial, medium, or deep.
-As you can imagine, the recovery time takes longer the deeper the resurfacing, but the results can be longer lasting.
+As you can imagine, the recovery time takes longer the deeper the resurfacing, but the results can be longer lasting and more impressive.
 In addition to the restoration of a youthful appearance to the skin, a further benefit is that these can help treat and prevent early skin cancers from developing into a true skin cancer.

 At Dr. Guy Facial Plastic Surgery we use the Phoenix, fractionated CO2 laser to treat a variety of skin conditions.
 This includes rough skin, sun spots, sun damaged skin, certain precancerous lesions, and sun damaged hands.
 With our specialized attachment you can treat each hand in less than a minute.
-We also offer Erbium:YAG lasers for skin resurfacing.
+For those who don't need quite the treatment of a CO2 laser or for those who need less down time, we also offer Erbium:YAG lasers for skin resurfacing.
 This doesn't go as deep as CO2 laser which means there is less downtime.
-It can also be used at the end of the CO2 treatment to speed up the healing process.
+It is used at the end of the CO2 treatment to speed up the healing process.

 Dr. Guy has expertise with all methods of skin resurfacing, and he can discuss them with you during a consultation.